denis-berthier/Sudoku-classif/README.md

 <br><br>

 ## 1. Introduction and general background
-The classification results in this repository rely on many concepts introduced in the publications listed at the end of this README file, the most general of which is T&E-depth. <br>
+The classification results in this repository rely on many concepts introduced in the publications listed at the end of this README file. <br>
+They have been used to fill in the tables in [HCCS2] and/or [UMNR].

 This repository analyses various puzzle collections according to their main universal T&E-depth classification, according to the relevant universal B or BxB sub-classifications and/or according to the addition of various exotic patterns.<br>
-Some collections also contain other more elementary data (such as number of clues or of candidates).
-The main purpose is to report all the details of theresults summarised in [HCCS2] and/or [UNMR].<br>
+Most collections also contain more elementary data (such as number of clues or of candidates) allowing to compute basic statistics.<br>
 However, due to its special importance in any approach to unbiased classification and due to the volume of data it contains, the controlled-bias collection of puzzles in T&E(1) remains in a separate repository: (https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).<br>

-Note that most of the results appearing in this repository were obtained with the CSP-Rules software (https://github.com/denis-berthier/CSP-Rules-V2.1) and involved thousands of hours of processor time.<br>
+Note that most of the results appearing in this repository were obtained with the CSP-Rules software (https://github.com/denis-berthier/CSP-Rules-V2.1) and involved thousands of hours of processor time.
+Some of the results (T&E-depths, B-ratings, BxB-classif) were obtained with the SHC software (https://github.com/denis-berthier/Sudoku_Hierarchical_Classifier)<br>

 This repository replaces and largely extends two previous repositories (https://github.com/denis-berthier/Classifications-of-TE3-Sudokus and https://github.com/denis-berthier/Classification-of-TE2-Sudokus) that will soon be archived.
 <br><br>